jnielsen85/FinalProject/gatsby-JNS Surfboards/README.md

 Proper content is yet to be uploaded.
 'Lorem Ipsum' text is present through out and images reused.

 ## Features
-* Complete Business Website Suite - Home Page, About Page, Gallery, Contact Page, Custom Board Order Page, Search and Payment page.
+* Home Page, About Page, Gallery, Contact Page, Custom Board Order Page, Search and Payment page.
 * Netlify for hosting
 * Netlify CMS for Content Management
 * Bulma and Sass Support for styling -- UNLIKELY TO USE AGAIN.